juan-cuellar/rp-Flask-Project/README.md

 # rp-Flask-Project
 Flask web application.

+For educational purposes only.
-you can learn more on realpython, https://realpython.com/flask-project/
+You can learn more on realpython, https://realpython.com/flask-project/